 The program is supported by the UConn Women’s Center and the Asian American Cultural Center, whose staff serve as advisors and support for this initiative.
-The goal of The Men’s Project is to train male-identified students who will then positively influence their peers by challenging social norms that promote gender-based violence; understanding their connection to survivors of gender-based violence; and role modeling effective bystander interventions.
+The goal of The Men’s Project is to train students who identify as men to positively influence their peers by challenging social norms that promote gender-based violence; understanding their connection to survivors of gender-based violence; and role modeling effective bystander interventions.
 The weekly meetings will focus on topics related to gender socialization, masculinities, social justice and gender-based violence.
 Previous year’s participants shared that the program was transformative, challenging, and that after the program their implementation of bystander intervention strategies greatly increased.

-We will select approximately 20 male-identified students for this initiative.
-The purpose of the project is to identify and train individuals who may be seen as having influence with their peers.
-However, all male-identified students are encouraged to apply.
+We will select approximately 20 students who identify as men for this initiative.
+The purpose of the project is to train individuals who may be seen as having influence with their peers.
 We are looking for a diverse group of participants with unique experiences, perspectives, and backgrounds.
 Ideal candidates are students who relate well to other men; who are sensitive to issues of gender-based violence; and are open to collective and collaborative learning.

-If you are interested or know of men who may be, please forward potential candidates’ names and all known contact information to Lauren Donais.
+If you are interested or know of men who may be, please forward potential candidates’ names and all known contact information to firstname.lastname@example.org.